Liting-Zhou/the-world/README.md

 ### How to Use the Program

-1. Run the jar file as mentioned in How to Run.
+1. Run the jar file as mentioned in **How to Run**.
-2. Once the program is running, you will see the description of the game, and a menu of options to choose from.
-3. Add human/computer controlled players with weapon carry limit and starting room.
-4. Choose to play next turn.
-Human player can choose different actions from move, pick up weapon, look around, move the pet or attack if the target is in the same room, while computer player always attacks when there is a chance, otherwise performs random choice.
-In each turn, target moves first and then one player can act.
-5. You can choose to display the description of the target, a specific player or a specific space in the world.
-6. There is an option to quit the game.
-In this case, the program will be interrupted and the game will end.
+2. There are two ways to play the game: GUI mode and console mode.
-7. Game is over if the max turns are exhausted or the health of target is less or equal to zero.
+3. Game is over if the max turns are exhausted, the health of target is less or equal to zero, or you choose to exit the game.

 ### Example Runs